drplaugher/PCC_Mutations/README.md

 <br />

-Lastly, we have included a *How-To* file that details how to find and simulate controls
+We have included a *How-To* file that details how to find and simulate controls
 - How-To

 <br />